ccc-js/j6/README.md

 $ node server.js
 ```

+Visit http://localhost:3000/ide/j6.html for the j6 IDE。

-A demo for j6 is on my web site <http://ccc.nqu.edu.tw/j6/j6.html> .
+A demo for j6 is on my web site <https://mdbookspace.com/j6/ide/j6.html> .

 The following figure is Screen Shot for j6 GUI.